leslieDLcy/double_event_dataset/README.md

     # 1. Get the channel_data id is the channel identifier in the usual form
     # "<netowrk_code>.<station_code>.<location_code>.<channel_code>":
     channel_id = channel_data.id  # e.g. 3A.MZ01..EHE

-    # 2. Get the total number of wavefomrs (ObsPy Traces objects) in the given channel:
+    # 2. Get the total number of waveforms (ObsPy Traces objects) in the given
+    # channel:
     ntraces = channel_data.numtraces

     # 3. Access of all channel waveforms (ObsPy Traces).
 For instance, you might
-    # want to apply a preprocess such e.g. a detrend (necessary below for the creation
+    # want to apply a preprocess such e.g. a detrend (necessary below for the
-    # of artificial double event by merging two waveform events later).
+    # creation of artificial double event by merging two waveform events later).
     for trace in channel_data.traces:
         trace.detrend(type='linear')
-    # WARNING: Accessing `channel-data.traces` from now on will return the traces
+    # WARNING: Accessing `channel-data.traces` from now on will return the
-    # detrend(ed)!!
-As many ObsPy methods, `detrend` above permanently modifies
+    # traces detrend(ed)!!
+As many ObsPy methods, `detrend` above permanently
-    # the Trace data, use with care! (if you do not want to do this,
+    # modifies the Trace data, use with care! (if you do not want to do this,
     # you can preprocess a copy of each Trace, see below):

-    # 3. Access and inspect all traces metadata (pandas Series, or dict-like object):
+    # 4. Access and inspect all traces metadata (pandas Series, or dict-like
+    # object):
     for metadata in channel_data.metadata:
         # Relevant keys/attributes are:
         # Attribute                                                  Value